jwalsoe/redcap-em-image-viewer/README.md

 # redcap-em-image-viewer
+This is a fork of Andys work.
+Supports repeating instruments and works with attachement names with suffixes in all CAPS.

 This external module permits you to preview the contents of a file_upload field.
 It supports images and PDFs.

 It should probably be called 'upload preview' but that's not for today...